MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Proposed Method

 \subsection{The MaskedSpeech Model}

 Fig.~\ref{fig:FIG1} illustrates the network architecture of the proposed MaskedSpeech model.
 The backbone network consists of a phoneme encoder, a variance adaptor, a decoder, and a PostNet module.
-Besides, to improve prosody for the speech in a paragraph by contextual features, a masked mel-encoder is designed to extract local prosody features from the concatenated mel-spectrograms, and then the decoder takes the output of the masked mel-encoder as augmented input and learns global prosody dependency from the contextual speech.
-Furthermore, a CU text encoder is employed to obtain CU semantic features from neighboring sentences.
+To improve prosody for the speech in a paragraph by contextual features, concatenated sentences are used as the input of the phoneme encoder, a CU text encoder is employed to obtain CU semantic features from neighboring sentences.
+Furthermore, a masked mel-encoder is designed to extract local prosody features from the contextual speech, and then the decoder could learn global prosody dependency from the contextual speech.
+By conditioning on contextual semantic and acoustic features, the proposed MaskedSpeech alleviates the one-to-many mapping issue and could generate speech with improved prosody for a paragraph, and the generated speech is more coherent and consistent with contextual speech.